 Dressing The Part Of A Winter Hiker

 Second, give your friends a list of what they should be wearing in order to stay warm and comfortable.
 Chances are they won’t have any fancy technical gear, but hopefully, they have a pair of snow pants and a warm winter jacket.

 While it would be ideal for everybody to be wearing base layers and non-cotton winter clothing, a simple pair of fleece pants and a fleece sweatshirt will work in a pinch under their snow pants and jacket.
 (Especially if you aren’t doing a long hike.)

-Make sure everybody is bringing good waterproof gloves or mittens and a warm hat for their head.
+Make sure everybody is bringing good waterproof gloves or mittens and a warm hat for their heads.
 A scarf or tubular wrap (like a Buff) to wear over their face is also advised if it’s going to be cold.

 Finally, encourage your friends to wear the warmest winter boots they have.
 Think bulky Sorel type boots and not city fashion boots with a heel!
 And stress good warm socks.
 Ideally, socks that are smart wool or something that is not cotton would be best.

 If they enjoy other winter sports (downhill skiing, for example), chances are they have clothing that will work, even if it doesn’t look as high tech as what most people are wearing on the trails.

 Packing Your Bags

 I’ll never forget the year we took a bunch of newbie outdoor friends into a backcountry hut for a weekend (with zero guidance on what to pack).
 Once we got there, let’s just say their backpacks were incredibly heavy (with items they didn’t need) but were lacking in some of the important stuff.

 Before starting your snowshoe adventure, you’ll need to pack appropriately.
 Below is a short list of some of the basics you’ll all want to pack.